Bradbury & Co. Singer

 Shakespear needlebar cover

-This machine was probably produced in the mid 1870's.
+This machine was probably produced in about 1873.
 The machines name - The Shakespear appears on the brass needlebar cover along with an embossed image of the bust of William Shakespeare with sits on top of a plinth bearing the legend "Not for an age but for all time".
 The timber framed house in the background appears to depict Anne Hathaway's cottage.

 The company name appears underneath and a Registered Design lozenge for 19th September 1871 appears at the bottom left of the needlebar cover with the name J. Moore just above (not shown on the photographs).